Always Just Above Mine

 I really didn’t like you after that.

-When you joined the drama club after that, it was bowling all over again—you moving in on my territory, so I decided to move in on yours.
+When you joined the drama club, it was bowling all over again, you moving in on my territory, so I decided to move in on yours and show you.

-I had never cared much for class or studying, just enough so I could spend the maximum amount of time playing video games and skateboarding, and now that was off the table.
+I had never cared much for class or studying, just enough so I could spend the maximum amount of time playing video games and skateboarding, and now that was off the table as I needed to beat you in something.

 When I made second honors, nobody was more shocked than my parents.

-When my name was on first honors and climbing closer to yours, that target was in sight.
+When my name was on first honors and climbing closer to yours, the target was in sight.

 The effort and time it took me to make the headmaster’s list wasn’t worth it.